Back

 Let’s sum it up

-• Minimum viable product is an approach of creating an MVP version of the product that has the essential functionality and allows to attract early adopters.
+• A minimum viable product is an approach of creating an MVP version of the product that has the essential functionality and allows it to attract early adopters.

 • Startups opt for this approach and invest in building the MVP as it requires less human and non-human resources, as well as time.
 Besides, it means creating a user-oriented experience.